maxfierke/Lemu4-Hackintosh-Config/README.md

 - Applied HD4000 fix (using HD4000 platform Id 3)

 ###Kext's Needed:
-- NullCPUPowerManagement (Not need if you apply Conti's hack, see below)
 - ElliotForceLegacyRTC (May not be needed, since I applied an RTC fix to the DSDT)
 - FakeSMC
 - 3rd_Party_SATA (Not sure if needed, but doesn't hurt)